splunk/splunk-operator/docs/README.md

 [Red Hat OpenShift](OpenShift.md) documentation.

-Please see the [Advanced Installation Instructions](Install.md) for special considerations, including the use of private image registries and installing as a regular user (who is not a Kubernetes cluster administrator).
+Please see the [Advanced Installation Instructions](Install.md) for special considerations, including the use of private image registries, installation at cluster scope, and installing as a regular user (who is not a Kubernetes cluster administrator).

 *Note: The `splunk/splunk:8.0` image is rather large, so we strongly recommend copying this to a private registry or directly onto your